IIIF/api/source/api/image/2.0/index.md

 ###  C. Acknowledgments

-The production of this document was generously supported by a grant from the [Andrew W. Mellon Foundation][34].
+The production of this document was generously supported by a grant from the [Andrew W. Mellon Foundation][mellon].

 Many thanks to  Ben Albritton, Matthieu Bonicel, Anatol Broder, Kevin Clarke, Tom Cramer, Ian Davis, Neil Jefferies, Scotty Logan, Sean Martin, Roger Mathisen, Lynn McRae, Willy Mene, Mark Patton, Petter Rønningsen, and Brian Tingle for your thoughtful contributions to the effort and written feedback.
 Thanks also to the members of the IIIF for their continuous engagement, innovative ideas and feedback.